Northwest PA Spinners and Weavers Home About NPSWG

 Calendar of Events

-Ann Growley called the meeting to order and Chris Cornell gave the treasurer's report.
-The minutes from the February meeting were approved.
+Ann Growley called the meeting to order and Chris Cornell gave the treasurer’s report The minutes from April were approved.

 Respectfully submitted,